Scores of rebels killed in Syrian government ambush

 "There were about 400 of us including Saudis, Chechens and other nationalities," a badly wounded fighter who was lying on the ground told a state television reporter who was asking him about numbers and nationalities.

-The fighter said he belonged to Liwa al-Islam, a Salafist jihadi group that is one of the biggest and best organised rebel units fighting to topple Assad.
+The fighter said he belonged to Liwa al-Islam, a Salafist jihadi group that is one of the biggest and best organized rebel units fighting to topple Assad.

 The government television reporter said the army tracked the fighters overnight and ambushed them on their way to the town of Jayrud, 20 km (15 miles) southeast of Yabroud.